NJUDeepEngine/meteora/README.md

 # MeteoRA: Multiple-tasks Embedded LoRA for Large Language Models

-This repository contains the implementation of the paper "MeteoRA: Multiple-tasks Embedded LoRA for Large Language Models".
+This repository contains the implementation of the [paper](https://arxiv.org/abs/2405.13053) "MeteoRA: Multiple-tasks Embedded LoRA for Large Language Models".

 ![Evaluation Results](images/framework.png)

 ## Overal performance

+### General performance of MeteoRA embeded LLMs with 28 LoRA adapters

 We successfully apply MeteoRA to both LlaMA2-13B and LlaMA3-8B.
 Each model equips 28 tasks embedded in 28 LoRA adapters, respectively.
 The performance of MeteoRA is comparable to the state-of-the-art.
 Refer to our paper for the detailed information of evaluation settings.